ocaml/ocamlbuild/manual/manual.md

       soon as the current directory "looks like an OCamlbuild project" (there is either a `myocamlbuild.ml` or `_tags` file present).
-This tag is usefully used negative, `"foo/": -traverse`, to say that a part of the local directory hierarchy should *not* be considered by ocamlbuild.
+This tag is usefully used negative, `"foo": -traverse`, to say that a part of the local directory hierarchy should *not* be considered by ocamlbuild.

     - `include`, `traverse`: see the section above on source